There is a distinct, shared passion that is shared, and highly evident among mature prophets when it comes to prophetic ministry.

 That is the passion that seems to be stirring in the hearts of many.
 To be close to God.
 It’s a passion that embraces the whole of the magnificent Body of Christ.
 Those who have gone on ahead of us already do so with joy and bliss that passes all of the superlatives of human communication.
 Being in God’s presence is full of unspeakable joy.

-For all the prophets I would encourage a resolute and magnificent passion for closeness to three things.
+For all of the prophets, I would encourage a resolute and magnificent passion for closeness to three things.

 3. Stay close to the Church – God is passionate about the Church, died for her and has set her as the hope for the nations.
 God’s great glory is in the Church.
 Learn to see the dazzling glory that God has set upon the Church – an alternative community from every nation under heaven, redeemed by the precious blood of Christ – and yes, full penal substitutionary atonement is her portion!!